When you venture off to do something different, you’re going to meet resistance.

 This is as true in business as in life.

-And network marketing is certainly no exception.
+And a network marketing business is certainly no exception.

 So to help you avoid any trouble with your company or your upline, this post is a pre-emptive warning for anyone building their business online.